May Day marks pain, not celebration for workers hit by virus

 The industry wants government help in covering fixed expenses and loans, he said.
 “It's not just those who make the clothes, but the production chain, such as the makers of fibers and yarns, thread producers and dye and printing operators," Rakhman said.
 The situation is bad enough now but it will get worse without government help."
 The pressures from the pandemic come at a time when countries like Cambodia and Myanmar already are threatened with the withdrawal of trade privileges under the “Everything But Arms" scheme that gives them preferential access to the EU market for products other than weapons.

-The EU plans to withdraw those advantages for Cambodia, which are worth about one-fifth of the billion euros (USD 1.1 billion) of its exports to the bloc each year, because of concerns about its poor record in human and labor rights.
-In Myanmar, which has sought to build up its garments exports to industrialize an impoverished economy based mainly on farming, mining, and logging, more than 60,000 factory workers have lost their jobs.
+The EU plans to withdraw those advantages for Cambodia, which are worth about one-fifth of the billion euros (USD 1.1 billion) of its exports to the bloc each year, because of concerns about its poor record in human and labour rights.
+In Myanmar, which has sought to build up its garments exports to industrialise an impoverished economy based mainly on farming, mining and logging, more than 60,000 factory workers have lost their jobs.

 The fierce competition in an industry where slim profit margins leave factories scant leverage with the global, wealthy customers, the pressure to go back to work is building.
 Nearly a month after Bangladesh ordered its garment factories shuttered to prevent the spread of the coronavirus, more than 800 factories have reopened or plan to do so soon, despite risks the disease might spread.
 Labour activists say the number of factories that have gone back to work is higher.

-Bangladesh has the world's second-largest garment industry after China and normally earns about USD 35 billion a year from exports, mainly to the United States and Europe.
-The pandemic has cost manufacturers more than USD 3 billion in canceled or suspended orders, said Rubana Huq, president of the Bangladesh Garment Manufacturers and Exporters Association, or BGMEA.
+Bangladesh has the world's second largest garment industry after China and normally earns about $35 billion a year from exports, mainly to the United States and Europe.
+The pandemic has cost manufacturers more than $3 billion in cancelled or suspended orders, said Rubana Huq, president of the Bangladesh Garment Manufacturers and Exporters Association, or BGMEA.
 Most of Bangladesh's 4 million garment workers, mostly women from rural areas, were sent home in late March.
 Production is starting back up before the virus outbreak has been fully controlled: the number of newly confirmed infections has continued to rise this week.